-Staff who work directly with children are expected to read at least part 1 of Keeping Children Safe in Education (KCSIE).
+All staff will:

-All staff will read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.

-All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - > Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns